LimJiaJing/cz4010-project-python/README.md

 ## Motivation
 [(go to top)]

-Grab and Gojek want to identify the drivers who are double-dipping on both platforms while using the same hired vehicle and the same phone number for receiving orders (assuming this behavior is against the individual contracts).
+Grab and Gojek want to identify the drivers who are double-dipping on both platforms while using the same hired vehicle and the same phone number for receiving orders (assuming this behaviour is against the individual contracts).
 - Parties should be able to compute the intersection of two sets (phone numbers) without disclosing the sets.
 - No party should gain any knowledge about sets of other parties (prevent poaching of drivers in the example).
 - Every party should gain the knowledge about final intersection set (the common phone numbers are revealed).